RutledgePaulV/piped/readme.md

 These read SQS messages from a channel and hand them to your message processing function.
 Consumers then supervise the message processing in order to extend visibility timeouts, trip circuits, nack failed messages, and ack messages that were processed successfully.
+Compute consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
 Blocking consumers run your processing function on a dedicated thread and should be used for blocking-io.
-Regular consumers run your processing function on one of the go-block dispatch threads and should only be used for cpu-bound tasks.
 Blocking consumers are the default when you create a system.

 #### Message Processing Function